KishanBusa8/KishanBusa8/README.md

 # 🚀 FullStack Developer

 Welcome to my GitHub profile!
-I am a **highly skilled and results-driven FullStack Developer** with over **5 years of experience in mobile application development using Flutter and React Native**, and **2 years of expertise in backend development with Node.js, Nest.js**.
+I am a **highly skilled and results-driven FullStack Developer** with over **6 years of experience in mobile application development using Flutter and React Native**, and **2 years of expertise in backend and frontend development with Node.js, Nest.js, Reacr.js**.
 My passion lies in creating robust, scalable solutions and ensuring seamless user experiences across mobile and web platforms.

 ## 🌟 About Me
 With a deep understanding of the **entire application lifecycle**, I specialize in: